Marlins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Luis Arraez take the field in the first game of a three-game series against Freddie Freeman and the Los Angeles Dodgers on Tuesday at LoanDepot park.
+Mookie Betts and the Los Angeles Dodgers face Luis Arraez and the Miami Marlins at LoanDepot park on Wednesday.
+First pitch is at 6:40 PM ET.

-The Marlins are listed as +125 moneyline underdogs in this matchup against the favored Dodgers (-150).
-The total is 7.5 runs for this matchup.
+The Dodgers are -165 moneyline favorites in this matchup with the Marlins (+135).
+The total is 9 runs for this game (with +100 odds on the over and -120 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.